obrana-boranija/hexavera-blog/localized/en/blog/labor-cost-isnt-volatile-your-data-is.md

 For COOs and plant managers, labor cost volatility appears as an operational consequence: absent workers, unplanned overtime, shift adjustments.
 From the operational perspective, variance is real.
 From the financial perspective, much of the variance is reporting delay, not operational change.

 Aligning these two perspectives requires a single, integrated data architecture where operational decisions flow immediately to financial systems.
 Most organizations lack this integration.
 Labor costs appear volatile because visibility is fragmented.

-> **Audit Your Variance Decomposition**
->
-> Request a variance decomposition analysis of your last 12 months of labor costs.
-Quantify how much variance stems from: (1) actual production and staffing changes, (2) reporting delays, (3) reconciliation errors.
-The breakdown will reveal whether your volatility is operational or structural.
->
-> **Quantify Your Data Flow Cost**
->
-> Map your data flow from production scheduling through payroll to general ledger.
-Identify where delays create timing gaps.
-Calculate the financial cost of those gaps: hours of finance staff time spent reconciling, delays in monthly close, forecasting inaccuracy.
-Use that calculation to justify real-time data integration.